ISO 216: B series

 The B series is defined in the standard as follows: "A subsidiary series of sizes is obtained by placing the geometrical means between adjacent sizes of the A series in sequence."
 The use of the geometric mean makes each step in size: B0, A0, B1, A1, B2 ... smaller than the previous one by the same factor.
 As with the A series, the lengths of the B series have the ratio √2, and folding one in half (and rounding down to the nearest millimetre) gives the next in the series.
 The shorter side of B0 is exactly 1 metre.

 There is also an incompatible Japanese B series which the JIS defines to have 1.5 times the area of the corresponding JIS A series (which is identical to the ISO A series).
 Thus, the lengths of JIS B series paper are √1.5 ≈ 1.22 times those of A-series paper.
-By comparison, the lengths of ISO B series paper are √2 ≈ 1.19 times those of A-series paper.
+By comparison, the lengths of ISO B series paper are √2 ≈ 1.19 times those of A-series paper (and √2 ≈ 1.41 times the area).